MichaelSzczepaniak/DataCamp/README.md

 ### 28 Sampling in Python

-+ Mystery samples for the first exercises were not provided, but have been added to this sections **data** folder
++ Mystery samples for the first exercises were not provided, but has been added to this sections **data** folder
++ The Spotify bootstrap data set used in the *Introduction to bootstrapping* section was not provided, but has been added to this sections **data** folder

+### 29 Hypothesis Testing in Python

 ## Associate Data Scientist Projects